Joe Flacco: 2011

-2012 season: Super Bowl MVP
+2012: Super Bowl MVP

 On the NFL Network's Top 100 Players of 2012 list, Flacco was ranked 74th by his fellow players.
 Despite Flacco's success—the Ravens were in the playoffs each of his first four seasons—few saw him as among the NFL's best quarterbacks.
 Before January 2015, he had never been selected for the Pro Bowl.
 In April 2012, Flacco was, as The New York Times later stated, "almost universally mocked" when he stated that he was the best quarterback in the NFL, superior to Brady, Peyton Manning, or Aaron Rodgers.
-"I don’t think I’d be very successful at my job if I didn’t feel that way", Flacco said.
-In July, he turned down the Ravens’ offer of a new contract, reportedly for $16 million a year, telling his agent that he believed he could improve and earn more.
+"I don't think I'd be very successful at my job if I didn't feel that way", Flacco said.
+In July, he turned down the Ravens' offer of a new contract, reportedly for $16 million a year, telling his agent that he believed he could improve and earn more.

-In the opening week, Flacco passed for 299 yards and two touchdowns in a 44–13 victory over the Cincinnati Bengals to earn his second AFC Offensive Player of the Week honor.
+In the opening week, Flacco passed for 299 yards and two touchdowns in a 44–13 victory over the Bengals to earn his second AFC Offensive Player of the Week honor.
 By Week 11, the Ravens had amassed a 9–2 record.
 Flacco played poorly, however, once again in a Week 12 rematch with the Steelers, completing only 16 of 34 passes for 188 yards with one touchdown and an interception.
 The game saw the Ravens squander a ten-point lead and lose 20–23, despite their division rival starting backup Charlie Batch at quarterback.
 The following week against the Washington Redskins, Flacco went 16-of-21 with three touchdowns but again amassed less than 200 passing yards in the season's first back-to-back losses.
 With the offense remaining inconsistent and the team missing opportunities to win their division with each loss, offensive coordinator Cam Cameron was unexpectedly fired and replaced by quarterbacks coach – and former Indianapolis Colts head coach – Jim Caldwell.
 The change at coordinator was followed by a lopsided loss to the Denver Broncos, leading to widespread criticism of Flacco in the media.

-Flacco and the Ravens responded with a decisive 33–14 win over the defending Super Bowl-champion New York Giants in which Flacco threw for 309 yards and two touchdowns, with another rushing.
+Flacco and the Ravens responded with a decisive 33–14 win over the defending Super Bowl champion New York Giants in which Flacco threw for 309 yards and two touchdowns, with another rushing.
 Despite the victory over New York, much of the local and national media wrote the team off as Super Bowl contenders, with ESPN writing that the team had "backed into the playoffs with a disastrous December."